Distinguishability, Ensemble Steering, and the No-Signaling Principle: Indistinguishability via optimal discrimination

-Primal and dual parameters satisfying the KKT conditions are automatically optimal parameters by which solutions are obtained in the primal and the dual problems.
-Moreover, for the problem here, recall that the strong duality holds i.e. $p^{*} = d^{*}$.
-Conversely, the fact that the strong duality holds in Eqs. (\ref{eq:primal}) and (\ref{eq:dual}) implies the existence of optimal parameters which satisfy KKT conditions and give the guessing probability in Eq. (\ref{eq:gp}).
-Note that we derive all these from the convexity in GPTs.

-We now formalize a geometric method of finding optimal discrimination in GPTs.
+The complementarity problem can then be formalized in a geometric way.
 We first remark that, in optimality conditions in Eqs. (\ref{eq:kkt1}) and (\ref{eq:kkt2}), constraints for states and effects are separated.
 The symmetry parameter $K$ is characterized on a state space and gives the guessing probability, see Eq. (\ref{eq:dual}), i.e. $p_{\g} = u [K ] = q_{\x} + r_{\x}$.
 Then, the guessing probability can be found by searching complementary states $\{r_{\x},d_{\x} \}_{\x=1}^{N}$ fulfilling Eq. (\ref{eq:kkt1}) on the state space.
 This can be described in a systematic way, as follows.
 Let us define a polytope denoted by $\mathcal{P}(\{ q_{\x}, w_{\x} \}_{\x=1}^{N})$ of given states in the state space: each vertex of the polytope corresponds to unnormalized state $q_{\x} w_{\x}$ for $\x=1,\cdots,N$.
 Then, the polytope of complementary states, $\mathcal{P}(\{ r_{\x}, d_{\x} \}_{\x=1}^{N})$, is in fact immediately congruent to $\mathcal{P}(\{ q_{\x}, w_{\x} \}_{\x=1}^{N})$ in the state space, since the following holds from Eq. (\ref{eq:kkt1}), \bea q_{\x} w_{\x} - q_{\y} w_{\y} = r_{\y} d_{\y} - r_{\x} d_{\x},~~\mathrm{for~all}~\x,\y, \eea which shows that corresponding lines of two polytopes $\mathcal{P}(\{ q_{\x}, w_{\x} \}_{x=1}^{N})$ and $\mathcal{P}(\{ r_{\x}, d_{\x} \}_{x=1}^{N})$ are of equal lengths and anti-parallel.
 Then, from the underlying geometry of the state space, one can find complementary states by putting two congruent polytopes such that the condition in Eq. (\ref{eq:kkt1}) holds.
 Optimal effects can be found from the orthogonal relation in Eq. (\ref{eq:kkt2}), accordingly.

 For {\it a priori} probabilities given as $q_{\x} = 1/N$, the guessing probability becomes even simpler.
 First, it follows $r_{\x} = r_{\y}$ for all $\x,\y$: this is obtained from the expression $p_{\g} = q_{\x} +r_{\x}$ for any $\x$, see Eqs. (\ref{eq:kkt1}) and (\ref{eq:dual}).
 Denoted by $r:=r_{\x}$ for all $\x$, the guessing probability is now, \bea p_{\g} = \frac{1}{N} + r,~~\mathrm{with}~~r = \frac{ \| \frac{1}{N} w_{\x} - \frac{1}{N} w_{\y} \| }{ \| d_{\x} - d_{\y} \|} \eea where the expression of $r$ follows from the condition in Eq. (\ref{eq:kkt}) with a distance measure $\| \cdot\|$ that can be defined in the state space.
 The parameter $r$ has a meaning as the ratio between two polytopes, $\mathcal{P}(\{ 1/N, w_{\x} \}_{x=1}^{N})$ of given states, and $\mathcal{P}(\{d_{\x} \}_{x=1}^{N})$ of only complementary states.